 Curiosity may indeed kill a cat, every now and again, but for each one that goes to the great litter box in the sky as a result of its investigations, thousands of others end up with the ball of yarn, or the catnip mousie, or the comfy, comfy comforter, or the warm pile of laundry, or the tasty gazelle, possibly with a friend who might be another cat, or a duck, or a dog, or a human child, bursting with enthusiasm to know what that cat feels like, and why it’s tail curls that way, and how come it makes biscuits with its paws, and where its kittens came from.

 I’m with those cats, when all’s said and done.
 Let’s chase this string and see where it leads us . . .

-Note: This is part one of a planned twelve-part writing project.
-I’m using a random dice roller to select a monthly topic from a series of twelve pre-selected themes.
-With this second article complete, I roll the dice again . . .
+Note: This is part two of a planned twelve-part writing project.
+I’m using an online random die roller to select a monthly topic from a series of twelve pre-selected themes.
+With this article complete, I roll the die again . . .

 . . . and next month I will consider Topic Number Ten: “Security.”